jazfeijoo/jazfeijoo/README.md

 <img src="https://raw.githubusercontent.com/braydonwang/braydonwang/main/wave.gif" width="30px"> Hi, I’m Jazmin!
 ===============
 <a name="intro"></a>
 I'm a Frontend Developer at GoCoach (2022) and a graduate of the Grace Hopper Program at Fullstack Academy (2021).
 Before transitioning to web development, I led the Online Survey Program at NewtonX.
 I joined the NewtonX team early on as an Operations Associate but quickly transitioned to exclusively work on online surveys.
 Once I developed and standardized E2E processes for survey management, I learned how to code surveys and established the Survey Coding team to expand NX survey design services.
-It was the transition to survey coding that motivated me to change courses and fully delve into programming.
+It was this transition to survey coding that motivated me to change courses and fully delve into software engineering.

 ## 🛠  Technologies and tools
 <a name="tech-tools"></a>